 After gaining an understanding and appreciation for end of life care through my work with Marie Curie, my family experienced first-hand, just how vital in home and hospice nursing care is.
 In February 2017 my mum passed away from bladder cancer, and she was fortunate enough to spend the last three weeks of her life in a hospice.

 Although she was in a hospice in Australia, palliative care has a commonality between countries.
 The focus is on the individual needs of the person as a whole, rather than simply on the terminal illness.
 The change in environment alone from moving my mum from the clinical room of the hospital to more of a bedroom style room in the hospice was huge.
 It was a relief knowing my mum was getting the best care she could in a warm environment, surround by family and friends.

 Encouraging and supporting individuals to fundraise for this type of cause can be challenging at times.
-It’s often seen as a sensitive subject, but what I love about Marie Curie is the positive ways in which they approach it, especially when they turn London yellow!
+It can be seen as a sensitive subject, that people often shy away from.
+But it’s part of so many individuals reality, it was my reality and what I love about Marie Curie is the positive ways in which they approach the subject.
+Especially when do it and turn London yellow at the same time!

 A few times a year all you see around London are people dressed in bright yellow hats with big smiles on their faces.
 The hat definitely looks ridiculous at times, but surprisingly gets a lot of compliments.
 It’s all about putting yourself out there and having a laugh, all for a good cause.

 There’s definitely a noticeable difference between how fundraising works in Australia compared to the UK.
 I do agree that the UK are a few steps ahead, but that just makes me excited for when I eventually go back to Australia.
 I’ll have so much more knowledge to pass on!